Tom Holland Confirms He Will Continue As Spider-Man After Leaving The MCU

 The fallout between Sony and Disney is being felt hard by Marvel Cinematic Universe fans when it was revealed that Spider-Man would no longer appear in the MCU going forward.
 Tom Holland’s Spider-Man has appeared in five MCU films to date, but it looks like his tenure has ended with Marvel Studios.

-Sony and Disney couldn’t come to an agreement allegedly regarding dollar signs and production credits on Spider-Man films moving forward, which put a halt to further Spidey appearances in the MCU.
+Sony and Disney allegedly couldn’t come to an agreement regarding dollar signs and production credits on Spider-Man films moving forward, which put a halt to further Spidey appearances in the MCU.
 Tom Holland was at Disney’s D23 Expo today to promote his upcoming animated film, Onward, and naturally, conversations arose about his role as Peter Parker.
 According to Screen Rant, Holland confirmed he will be back as Spider-Man even though the character is no longer in the MCU.

 “Basically, we’ve made five great movies.
 It’s been five amazing years.
 I’ve had the time of my life.
 Who knows what the future holds?
 But all I know is that I’m going to continue playing Spider-Man and having the time of my life.
 It’s going to be so fun, however, we choose to do it.
 The future for Spider-Man will be different, but it will be equally as awesome and amazing, and we’ll find new ways to make it even cooler,” Holland confirmed.